 \subsection{Methods}

 The proof proceeds via a contradiction.
 Suppose the family is nonrigid.
 By a result of Deligne \cite{deligne1987theoreme}, the irreducible factor of the VHS containing the $(n,0)$-part must decompose as a tensor product $\mathbb{V} \cong p_1^* \mathbb{V}_1 \otimes p_2^* \mathbb{V}_2$.
-This decomposition persists for the limiting mixed Hodge structures (MHS) at the boundary point.\\ On the other hand, we analyze the local behavior near the isolated singularities using the vanishing cycle exact sequence.
-A key step involves showing that the monodromy operator $T$ acts non-trivially on the $(n,0)$-form $\Omega_t$ (Proposition~\ref{non-triv-T}), thereby establishing the non-triviality of the limiting MHS.
-The general proof uses deformation theory and the Hodge theory of isolated singularities.
+This decomposition persists for the limiting mixed Hodge structures (MHS) at the boundary point.\\ On the other hand, we analyze the local behavior near one isolated singularity using vanishing cycles.
+A key step is Proposition~\ref{non-triv-T}: the local vanishing-cycle map at such a point sends the holomorphic top form $\Omega_t$ for $0<|t|\ll 1$ to a nonzero class in the Milnor fiber cohomology.
+The proof uses the residue description of relative top forms and the Brieskorn-lattice description of vanishing cohomology.
 For the nodal case specifically, we provide an alternative proof using differential geometric methods from \cite{rollenske2009smoothing}, \cite{HeinSun2017}, and \cite{collins2023special}.
 Notably, the norm bound for the holomorphic volume form due to Collins-Gukov-Picard-Yau yields a better asymptotic estimate for the period integral over vanishing cycles (cf. {\cite[Lemma~4.3]{collins2023special}}).
-Next we show that the ``spreading'' effect of the tensor product decomposition (arising from non-rigidity) is incompatible with the "concentration" required by the isolated singularity: Specifically, the tensor product would require multiple non-trivial Hodge filtrations, which contradicts the concentrated mixed Hodge spectrum assumption.
+Next we show that the ``spreading'' effect of the tensor product decomposition (arising from non-rigidity) is incompatible with the concentration of the local mixed spectrum at the chosen isolated singularity.